 Pregnancy Category B

-Effects on embryo-fetal development were assessed in pregnant rats given 50, 150, or 450 mg/kg/day by oral gavage on days 6 to 17 postcoitus.
-Maternal toxicity (decreased body weight gain and food consumption) and developmental toxicity (decreased fetal body weight and delayed skeletal ossification) were evident at doses ≥ 150 mg/kg/day.
-There were no treatmentrelated malformations observed in fetal rats.
+Effects on embryo-fetal development were assessed in pregnant rats given 50, 150, or 450 mg per kg per day by oral gavage on Days 6 to 17 postcoitus.
+Maternal toxicity (decreased body weight gain and food consumption) and developmental toxicity (decreased fetal body weight and delayed skeletal ossification) were evident at doses greater than or equal to 150 mg per kg per day.
+There were no treatment-related malformations observed in fetal rats.

-Retapamulin was given as a continuous intravenous infusion to pregnant rabbits at dosages of 2.4, 7.2, or 24 mg/kg/day from day 7 to 19 of gestation.
-Maternal toxicity (decreased body weight gain, food consumption, and abortions) was demonstrated at dosages ≥ 7.2 mg/kg/day (8-fold the estimated maximum achievable human exposure, based on AUC, at 7.2 mg/kg/day).
+Retapamulin was given as a continuous intravenous infusion to pregnant rabbits at dosages of 2.4, 7.2, or 24 mg per kg per day from Day 7 to 19 of gestation.
+Maternal toxicity (decreased body weight gain, food consumption, and abortions) was demonstrated at dosages greater than or equal to 7.2 mg per kg per day (8-fold the estimated maximum achievable human exposure, based on AUC, at 7.2 mg per kg per day).
 There was no treatment-related effect on embryo-fetal development.

-The safety and effectiveness of ALTABAX in the treatment of impetigo have been established in pediatric patients 9 months to 17 years of age.
-Use of ALTABAX in pediatric patients (9 months to 17 years of age) is supported by evidence from adequate and wellcontrolled studies of ALTABAX in which 588 pediatric patients received at least one dose of retapamulin ointment, 1% [see ADVERSE REACTIONS, Clinical Studies].
-The magnitude of efficacy and the safety profile of ALTABAX in pediatric patients 9 months and older were similar to those in adults.
+The safety and effectiveness of ALTABAX in the treatment of impetigo have been established in pediatric patients aged 9 months to 17 years.
+Use of ALTABAX in pediatric patients (9 months to 17 years of age) is supported by evidence from adequate and well-controlled trials of ALTABAX in which 588 pediatric subjects received at least one dose of retapamulin ointment, 1% [see ADVERSE REACTIONS, Clinical Studies].
+The magnitude of efficacy and the safety profile of ALTABAX in pediatric subjects 9 months and older were similar to those in adults.

-The safety and effectiveness of ALTABAX in pediatric patients younger than 9 months of age have not been established.
-An open-label clinical study of topical treatment with ALTABAX (twice daily for 5 days) was conducted in patients 2 to 24 months of age.
-Plasma samples were obtained from 79 patients.
-In these pediatric patients, systemic exposure of retapamulin was higher compared with patients 2 to 17 years of age.
-Furthermore, a higher proportion of pediatric patients 2 to 9 months of age had measurable concentrations ( > 0.5 ng/mL) of retapamulin compared with patients 9 to 24 months of age [see Pharmacokinetics].
-The highest levels were seen in patients 2 to 6 months of age [see Pharmacokinetics].
-The use of retapamulin is not indicated in pediatric patients younger than 9 months of age.
+The safety and effectiveness of ALTABAX in pediatric patients younger than 9 months have not been established.
+An open-label clinical trial of topical treatment with ALTABAX (twice daily for 5 days) was conducted in subjects aged 2 to 24 months.
+Plasma samples were obtained from 79 subjects.
+In these pediatric subjects, systemic exposure of retapamulin was higher compared with subjects aged 2 to 17 years.
+Furthermore, a higher proportion of pediatric subjects aged 2 to 9 months had measurable concentrations (greater than 0.5 ng per mL) of retapamulin compared with subjects aged 9 to 24 months [see Pharmacokinetics].
+The highest levels were seen in subjects aged 2 to 6 months [see Pharmacokinetics].
+The use of retapamulin is not indicated in pediatric patients younger than 9 months.

-Of the total number of patients in the adequate and well-controlled studies of ALTABAX, 234 patients were 65 years of age and older, of whom 114 patients were 75 years of age and older.
-No overall differences in effectiveness or safety were observed between these patients and younger adult patients.This monograph has been modified to include the generic and brand name in many instances.
+Of the total number of subjects in the adequate and well-controlled trials of ALTABAX, 234 subjects were aged 65 years and older, of whom 114 subjects were aged 75 years and older.
+No overall differences in effectiveness or safety were observed between these subjects and younger adult subjects.This monograph has been modified to include the generic and brand name in many instances.